 For further information about The Search for Associate Story Fellows in the Pilot Programme, download our Data Insights Sheet, the first of a series of short reports contributing to the developmental evaluation and improvement of the Programme.

-The Inaugural Associate Story Fellows
+The Inaugural Story Fellows

 John Strachan, Pro-Vice Chancellor for Research and Enterprise, marked the start of their adventures with these warm words;